tenzap/exif-thumbnail-adder/README.md

 ## Rationale
-On my phone (Xiaomi Redmi Note 9S), when wanting to import my pictures to Windows (or any device/operating system supporting MTP or PTP protocols), I noticed the pictures don't display a thumbnail in the import wizard (whether through the Photos app, or through the Windows Explorer import feature).
+On some smartphones, when wanting to import pictures to Windows (or any device/operating system supporting MTP or PTP protocols), I noticed the pictures may not display a thumbnail in the import wizard (whether through the Photos app, or through the Windows Explorer import feature).

-This is because my phone didn't add the thumbnail to the pictures I took with the camera.
+This is because the thumbnail is not present in the picture or if there is a thumbnail, some EXIF tags are missing.
+This is usually because the app that created the picture didn't add a thumbnail.

 ## Features